-My ceramics have been handcrafted with care using traditional time-tested methods and using porcelain or a blend of porcelain and white stoneware clays.
+My ceramics have been handcrafted with care using traditional time-tested methods.
+I use porcelain or a blend of porcelain and cream coloured stoneware clays.

 About 75% of my work starts on the wheel, my favourite forming method.
 Work not started on the wheel still begins with a lump of clay that will be rolled, pinched, sculpted or extruded.
 Usually several techniques are combined.

 I love to decorate and do so at every opportunity and at every stage of the making process.
 My decoration is carved, stamped, slip trailed and painted freehand to compliment the form, and is unique to each particular piece.
 I do not use commercial decals or transfers.